 Body punch is one of the most effective weapons in boxing training.
-If you’re wondering why boxers do the practice of taking punches in their stomach, How does it help them?
+If you’re wondering why boxers practice taking punches in their stomach, How does it help them?
 Does it increase their punch resistance or is there any other benefit?

 That’s exactly what I’m going to cover in this article.
 So, Why Do Boxers Punch Their Abs?

 Generally, Boxers punch their abs to strengthen them for harder pain while developing a solid neural control.
 Flexing upon impacts and taking a punch is one of the essential aspects of professional boxing, and normal abs workouts don’t train for that very well.

 4 Key Benefits of Taking Punches in the Stomach

 Many boxers have their own opinions about whether or not one should punch their abs.
 But, here are some of the most common benefits of hitting your abs:

 Let me dig into each of these factors and explain to you the different benefits in detail:

 Taking hard punches in the stomach is not an easy thing for a body.
 Along with the flexing, here boxers are actually catching the force by their abdominal bracing.

 Such kind of punch training forces their body to perform isometric contractions, which does give strength to their abs.
 Many boxers just want to get used to the blows and don’t want to shock their body when their opponent throws a hard punch at them.

 Basically, hitting your abs does not make them stronger or bigger directly but allows you to get used to them and perform the required contraction to create stronger muscle fiber.